StrangeBeeCorp/docs/docs/cortex/user-guides/first-start.md

 # Quick Start Guide

-This is the quick start guide for Cortex 3.
+This is the quick start guide for Cortex.
 It assumes that Cortex [has been installed](../installation-and-configuration/step-by-step-guide.md), and that [the analyzers](../installation-and-configuration/analyzers-responders.md) have been installed as well.

 ## Step 1: Connect to Cortex

 Once Cortex is installed and configured, open your web browser and connect to http://cortexaddress:9001.

 ## Step 2: Update the database

 Cortex uses ElasticSearch to store users, organizations and analyzers configuration.
 The first time you connect to the Web UI (`http://<CORTEX_IP>:9001` by default), you have to create the database by clicking the `Update Database` button.

 ![Update Database](images/update.png)

 ## Step 3: Create the Cortex Super Administrator

 You are then invited to create the first user.
 This is a Cortex global administration user or `superAdmin`.
 This user account will be able to create Cortex organizations and users.

 ![Cortex administrator](images/cortex_admin.png)